 whole situation for speech.

-a book in Swedish, "Jaget kontra Egot", The I
+in Swedish, "Jaget kontra Egot", The I and the Ego,

 Sentences as exhortations with directions between speaker

 and addressee, expressions for elementary aims, "will".